-The number of OFO events during this quarter (8) is typical of the frequency of OFO events that historically occur during the third quarter of the year.
-This frequency of OFOs is also consistent with the range that has been typical on the PG&E system since the implementation of the OFO Settlement in April 2000.
+The number of OFO events during this quarter (3) is less than the typical frequency of OFO events that historically occur during the first quarter of the year.
+This frequency of OFOs is also somewhat below the range that has been typical on the PG&E system since the implementation of the OFO Settlement in April 2000.

-All the system-wide OFO events during the quarter were the result of high inventory.
+The system-wide OFO event during the quarter was the result of high inventory.
 The previous ineffectiveness of customer-specific OFOs has led PG&E to call system-wide OFOs under high inventory conditions, even when the customer-specific criteria were met.
 PG&E believes that calling the system-wide OFO is necessary to avoid the more disruptive receipt point capacity allocation that can occur under high inventory conditions.
-However, PG&E will utilize the "later notice" customerspecific OFO during certain operating conditions, as discussed above.
+However, PG&E will utilize the "later notice" customer-specific OFO during certain operating conditions, as discussed above.